 The operation of construction equipment and the operation of focused or modified treatment technologies and BMPs, or maintenance equipment would generate greenhouse gas emissions.
 Greenhouse gas emissions due to construction equipment would be short-term and limited to minor amounts and therefore would not significantly increase greenhouse gas levels in the environment.
 Greenhouse gas levels are not expected to rise significantly since mitigation measures are available to reduce greenhouse gas emissions due to construction, and maintenance activities.

-Biological Objectives would potentially create new traffic-related emissions related to increased or modified sampling frequency and/or implementation of focused non-structural BMPS (e.g. inspections), which could require addition vehicle trips.
+The Stream Biological Objective would potentially create new traffic-related emissions related to increased or modified sampling frequency and/or implementation of focused non-structural BMPS (e.g. inspections), which could require addition vehicle trips.
 However, the magnitude, frequency, and duration of these events (e.g. requiring annual site visits) would not result in potentially significant impacts based on their scale and duration.
 In addition, BMPs are available to reduce greenhouse gas production associated with transportation, including (1) use of sampling and inspection vehicles with zero or lower-emission engines; (2) use of public transportation where feasible; and (3) proper planning to allow for compatibility with planned non-regulatory transit.

 For minor construction activities, the California Department of Water Resources has developed a set of BMPs to reduce greenhouse gas emissions from California Department of Water Resources construction and maintenance activities (CDWR 2012).
 These BMPs can be used and/or modified to fit specific situations by the implementing agencies to reduce greenhouse gas emissions from their activities: